-It was followed by "Sheep Without a Shepherd," a Chinese adaptation of a renowned Indian drama.
-The film pocketed 67.76 million yuan on Saturday.
+Coming in third was "Sheep Without a Shepherd," a Chinese adaptation of a renowned Indian drama.
+It grossed about 606,000 yuan.